 What is considered when calculating a credit score?

 Each credit bureau weights credit history information differently.
-Generally speaking, below are typical levels of weighted importance when determining the credit worthiness of an individual.
+Typical levels of importance for determining the credit worthiness of an individual include:

 Why do you need to keep track of your credit score on a regular basis?

 Identity theft is a threat to everyone.
-The FTC (Federal Trade Commission) estimates that over 9 Million people have their identity stolen each year.
-Having your identity stolen is not only highly inconvenient it's also very expensive to restore.
-Most people how have their identity stolen spend over 40 hours trying to return their credit to its original status.
+The Federal Trade Commission estimates that more than 9 million people have their identity stolen each year.
+Having your identity stolen is not only highly inconvenient, it's also expensive to restore.

 What you can do to improve your credit score: